PrateekSawala/url-shortener/README.md

 ## Overview

-The project aims to provide a simple URL shortener service that will accept a URL as an argument over a REST API and return a shortened URL as a result.
+The project aims to provide a simple URL shortener service.

 ## Description